kubernetes-sigs/gateway-api/geps/gep-3793/index.md

 authorization policies, she should confer with Chihiro to make sure that she explicitly specifies a Gateway that meets those requirements.

+In the future, it may also be important to distinguish different kinds of default Gateways -- for example, a default ingress Gateway or a default egress Gateway.
+This GEP deliberately defines only a single _scope_ of default Gateway (`All`) but recognizes the need to at least consider the possibility of multiple scopes in the future.

 ## Definitions

 - **defaulted Route**: a Route that Ana creates without explicitly specifying